-Gifted and Talented Education teachers not only address the academic needs of the learner but also assist them in understanding the impact of their giftedness on their social and emotional well-being.
-The vehicle for this interaction may come through advisory, before/lunch/after school tutorial, mentorship, or enrichment activities such as Future Problem Solvers, Odyssey of the Mind, Science Olympiad, Duke Talent Search, etc. Academically, all students receive progress reports every 4.5 weeks and communication from the school is ongoing.
+Gifted and Talented Education teachers not only address the learner's academic needs but also assist them in understanding the impact of their giftedness on their social and emotional well-being.
+The vehicle for this interaction may come through advisory, before/lunch/after school tutorials, mentorships, or enrichment activities such as Future Problem Solvers, Odyssey of the Mind, Science Olympiad, or Duke Talent Search.
+Academically, all students receive progress reports on the district schedule, and communication from the school is ongoing.